 \subsection{Power divergences and the UV renormalon}

 Let us consider more carefully the nature of the UV renormalon at $y=2$.
 We have seen in the previous section that it cancels against the ambiguity of the $X$ condensate.
 As we mentioned at the end of Sec. \ref{sec:OPEpert}, this unusual cancellation is the consequence of two different, more conventional cancellations: the UV renormalon of the perturbative series cancels against a renormalon multiplying the power divergence of the self-energy diagram, while the ambiguity in the $X$ condensate cancels against a renormalon multiplying the power divergence of the tadpole diagram.
-However, multiplicative renormalizability of the theory implies that these power divergences cancel among themselves, and this explains the unusual cancellation observed in the previous section\footnote{A similar situation was observed in \cite{jamin-ramon} in the QCD correlation function of flavor-changing vector currents, which is closely related to the scalar correlation function.
-At the perturbative level, it suffers from an UV renormalon on the positive real axis, which is also inherited from a quadratic divergence.
-In the OPE, it is eventually cancelled by the ambiguity of the first operator condensate, like here.}.
+However, multiplicative renormalizability of the theory implies that these power divergences cancel among themselves, and this explains the unusual cancellation observed in the previous section.

-To see this explicitly, we have to consider the contributions of the self-energy and the tadpole diagrams separately, and to choose a regularization scheme where power divergences are manifest.
-Let us first consider the contribution of the tadpole diagram, given in the second line of (\ref{NLSM-ST}).
-We can calculate it in the SM scheme, where it will depend on the scale $M$ in addition to $m_0^2$.
-The result reads

-We see that the $y=2$ pole of the power divergence in $M^2$ exactly cancels that of the finite part $\widehat m_1^2$.
-By using the $1/N$ correction to the free energy $F(m)$ calculated in \cite{biscari, cr-dr}, it can be checked that this finite part is precisely the $1/N$ correction to the vev of $X$.
-Let us briefly explain how to derive the Eq.~(\ref{smt}).
-First notice that the integrand for $\Sigma^1_T$ can be simplified as